Optimal selection of the starting lineup for a football team: Methodology

-Note that the regression coefficients $\bm{\beta}_w$ and $\bm\beta_l$ are both $m$-dimensional, and $\bm\beta = (\bm{\beta}_w^\top, \bm{\beta}_l^\top)^\top $ represents the vector of all the parameters of interest.
-We point out that in our setting, $m$ is always substantially bigger than $n$, thereby making it an infeasible problem to solve through the classical way.
-Thus, we are going to utilize the LASSO approach, first proposed by \cite{tibshirani1996regression}.
-In a high-dimensional setting like ours, LASSO helps in selecting appropriate set of features by shrinking the unimportant parameters to zero.
-However, to allow useful inference and analysis, we impose the additional constraint that the goalkeeping skill of the goalkeeper, defensive skill of the defenders, general skill of the midfielders and the attacking skill of the forwards, both for the reference team and for the opposition, must be selected in the model.
+The regression coefficients $\bm{\beta}_w$ and $\bm\beta_l$ are both $m$-dimensional, and $\bm\beta = (\bm{\beta}_w^\top, \bm{\beta}_l^\top)^\top $ represents the vector of all parameters of interest.
+Note that $m$ is substantially bigger than $n$, thereby making it an infeasible problem to solve through the classical way.
+Thus, we adopt the LASSO approach as in a high-dimensional setting, LASSO helps in selecting appropriate features by shrinking the unimportant parameters to zero.
+We tweak the method by imposing the additional constraint that the goalkeeping skill of the goalkeeper, defensive skill of the defenders, general skill of the midfielders and the attacking skill of the forwards, both for the reference team and for the opposition, must be selected in the model.
 This constraint is not only intuitively appealing, but it also ensures that selection and non-selection of every player has potential impact on the probability of each outcome.
-Further, we select the optimum regularization parameter with the restriction that at most 20 variables can be selected in the best model.
-In this manner, the most important variables can be identified through a scientific way, while maintaining that the model complexity is computationally tractable from an implementation perspective.
+Further, we select the optimum regularisation parameter with the restriction that at most 20 variables can be selected in the best model.
+In this manner, the most important variables can be identified through a scientific way, while maintaining that the model complexity is tractable from an implementation perspective.

-The work by \cite{friedman2010regularization} details the implementation of LASSO in a generalized linear model framework, and we follow their recommendations in our problem as well.
-We omit the finer details for the sake of brevity, and only point out that LASSO, along with our constraints, works around the minimization problem
+\cite{friedman2010regularization} detailed the implementation of LASSO in a generalised linear model framework, and we follow their recommendations.
+We omit the finer details, except pointing out that LASSO, along with our constraints, works around the minimisation problem